 Arrested as a leftist-activist in 1966, Putu Oka Sukanta was imprisoned until 1976.
 In The Starling, he speaks of the terrible degradation of humanity and the inner strength and solidarity of comradeship which emerge in the extreme conditions of imprisonment.
 The poems go on to explore the painful steps in the reconstruction of life and social meaning after the prison gates have opened.

 In the early 1910s, Semaoen was sentenced to prison for sedition by the Dutch colonial government.
-The Story of Kadirun, a semi-autobiographical novel, flashes a spotlight on the unjust treatment towards indigenous people and gives an honest and comprehensive insight into the situation of the country at the time.
-Kadirun’s tale, with its picture of Javanese life during the colonial era, tells the readers what must be done to make the world a place fit to live in.
+The Story of Kadirun, a semi-autobiographical novel, reveals with honesty and comprehensive insight the unjust treatment towards the indigenous people from a historical perspective.
+Kadirun’s tale, with its picture of the life of the Javanese during the colonial era, tells the readers what must be done to make the world a place fit to live in.

 A landmark novel, The Weaverbirds is a tale of physical and spiritual struggles.
 The story spans from the formative days of Indonesia’s independence to Indonesia’s oil crisis in the mid 1970s.
 Larasati, the precious daughter of Mr. and Mrs. Antana, and Setadewa, the army-brat son of Capt.
 And Mrs. Brajabasuki, are childhood friends.
 But when they are older, they find themselves on the opposite sides of the country’s political spectrum.
 Even with their many differences, their relationship offers guidance to survival in a chaotic world.